Prime Minister of Romania: History

-After Cuza's removal by coup d'état in 1866 by a coalition formed by both members of the liberal and conservative factions, the political forces of the time settled on two objectives: bringing a foreign prince from a European noble family on the country's throne and drafting a liberal constitution.
+After Cuza's removal by coup d'état in 1866 by a coalition formed by both members of the liberal and conservative factions, the political forces of the time settled on two objectives: bringing a foreign prince from a European noble family onto the country's throne and drafting a liberal constitution.
 The 1866 Constitution confirmed that the prime minister served at the pleasure of the Prince, the latter being able to appoint and dismiss the former at any time and for any reason.
 Nevertheless, the prime minister still held considerable influence.

-After World War I led to the creation of Greater Romania another constitution was drafted in 1923 to reflect the changes the Romanian state had undergone since the Treaty of Versailles and the Treaty of Trianon.
-The new constitution limited the powers of the King, vesting the executive power entirely in the prime minister and his Cabinet who now governed in the King's name after the latter appointed him.
+After World War I led to the creation of Greater Romania, another constitution was drafted in 1923 to reflect the changes the Romanian state had undergone since the Treaty of Versailles and the Treaty of Trianon.
+The new constitution limited the powers of the King, vesting the executive power entirely in the prime minister and his Cabinet, who now governed in the King's name after the latter appointed him.
 The new constitution also made the first steps towards a parliamentary control of the government, stipulating that either of the chambers may put ministers under accusation to stand trial.

-Residence
+Office Headquarters

-The current residence of the prime minister is the Victoria Palace.
+The current Office Headquarters of the Prime Minister is the Victoria Palace.

-Initially designed to be headquarters of the Foreign Ministry, Victoria Palace was the headquarters of Foreign Ministry and Council of Ministers during the Communist period and became, in 1990, headquarters of the first government of post-communist Romania.
+Initially designed to be the headquarters of the Foreign Ministry, Victoria Palace was the headquarters of the Foreign Ministry and Council of Ministers during the Communist period and became, in 1990, the headquarters of the first government of post-communist Romania.

 The palace was declared a historical monument in 2004.